 In consolidated actions filed in the U.S. District Court for the Central District of California, captioned Terri N. White, et al. v.
 Equifax Information Services LLC, Jose Hernandez v.
 Equifax Information Services LLC, Kathryn L. Pike v.
 Equifax Information Services LLC, and Jose L. Acosta, Jr., et al. v.
 Trans Union LLC, et al., plaintiffs asserted that Equifax violated federal and state law (the FCRA, the California Credit Reporting Act and the California Unfair Competition Law) by failing to follow reasonable procedures to determine whether credit accounts are discharged in bankruptcy, including the method for updating the status of an account following a bankruptcy discharge.
 On August 20, 2008, the District Court approved a Settlement Agreement and Release providing for certain changes in the procedures used by defendants to record discharges in bankruptcy on consumer credit files.
 That settlement resolved claims for injunctive relief, but not plaintiffs' claims for damages.
 On May 7, 2009, the District Court issued an order preliminarily approving an agreement to settle remaining class claims.
 The District Court subsequently deferred final approval of the settlement and required the settling parties to send a supplemental notice to those class members who filed a claim and objected to the settlement or opted out, with the cost for the re-notice to be deducted from the plaintiffs' counsel fee award.
 Mailing of the supplemental notice was completed on February 15, 2011 and the deadline for this group of settling plaintiffs to provide additional documentation to support their damage claims or to opt-out of the settlement was March 31, 2011.
 On July 15, 2011, the District Court approved the settlement.
 Several objecting plaintiffs subsequently filed notices of appeal to the U.S. Court of Appeals for the Ninth Circuit, which, on April 22, 2013, issued an order vacating the settlement and remanding the case to the District Court for further proceedings.
 On January 21, 2014, the District Court denied the objecting plaintiffs' motion to disqualify counsel for the settling plaintiffs and granted the motion of counsel for the settling plaintiffs to be appointed as interim lead class counsel.
 On March 28, 2016, the U.S. Court of Appeals for the Ninth Circuit affirmed the District Court's lead counsel appointment.
 On January 9, 2017, the United States Supreme Court denied the objectors' Petition for a Writ of Certiorari.
 The parties re-engaged in settlement discussions, including participation in mediations in August 2016 and November 2016, and reached an agreement to again settle the monetary claims.
 Settlement documents were filed with the District Court on April 14, 2017.
 On June 16, 2017, the Court granted preliminary approval of the proposed settlement, conditionally certified the settlement class, and appointed class counsel and administrator.
 A Final Fairness Hearing was held on December 11, 2017 and on April 6, 2018, the Court granted final approval.
 A Notice of Appeal was filed on May 7, 2018.
 Following the Notice of Appeal, the parties reached a Stipulation Regarding Attorneys Fees and Costs with the District Court subject to affirmance of the settlement with the U.S. Court of Appeals for the Ninth Circuit.
-The Ninth Circuit issued a briefing schedule on July 3, 2018, and on September 17, 2018, the objectors filed their appellate brief.
-The settling parties filed responsive briefs on January 31, 2019.
+Briefing on the appeal is complete and oral argument has been scheduled for November 7, 2019.